ji227/Jesse-Iriah-s-Lab-Hub/Final Project/FinalProject.md

 The decision to split responsibilities between Raspberry Pi (high-level control) and Arduino (LED driver) proved essential.
 Early attempts to drive NeoPixels directly from Pi GPIO resulted in visible flickering due to Linux scheduling interrupts.
 Offloading time-critical LED refresh to Arduino's deterministic loop eliminated this issue entirely while allowing the Pi to focus on compute-intensive tasks like speech recognition and FFT analysis.

-**Lesson:** Distributed architectures with specialized roles often outperform monolithic designs.
+**Lesson learned:** Distributed architectures with specialized roles often outperform monolithic designs.
 Don't try to force a single microcontroller to handle all tasks.

 **2. Iterative Hardware Testing**

 Testing each component independently before integration (Arduino→LED, then Pi→Arduino serial, then sensors) made debugging straightforward.
 When issues arose, isolation to specific subsystems was possible rather than troubleshooting the entire stack.

-**Lesson:** Validate each hardware interface separately before building the complete system.
+**Lesson learned:** Validate each hardware interface separately before building the complete system.
 The extra time spent on incremental testing saves hours of debugging later.

 **3. Real-Time User Feedback**

 Both the web interface and physical LEDs provided immediate visual feedback for user actions.
 This tight feedback loop made the system feel responsive and helped users understand cause-and-effect relationships without reading documentation.

-**Lesson:** Visible, immediate feedback is critical for intuitive interaction design.
+**Lesson learned:** Visible, immediate feedback is critical for intuitive interaction design.
 Users shouldn't have to guess whether their input was received.

 ---